zonglab/scNanoSeq/README.md

 Ginkgo's BAM-to-bin preprocessing is not reimplemented here.
 See `4_CNV/README.md` for setup details.

+## 5. Test data

+A demo data was included cropped from MCF10A chr20.
+Allowing the analysis to go from raw fastq as well as from processed bam.

-## 5. Third-party software and citation
+## 6. Third-party software and citation

 Please cite the underlying methods and software as appropriate, including NanoSeq/Duplex Sequencing, CellPhy, Ginkgo, BWA, samtools/bcftools, Picard, bedtools, cutadapt, and SnpSift.